Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 - Communication with Images in Art and Design.

-Start and End dates: The first year of the course (HNC) will begin in September 2016 and end in July 2017.
-Students completing Year 2 (HND) will finish in July 2018
+Start and End dates: The course will begin in September 2016 and end in July 2018

 One of the following Level 3 qualifications: BTEC L3 Extended/Diploma/Access to HE Diploma/1 A level or 2 AS levels.
 Work based qualifications will also need learners to be working in the relevant sector.
 Some courses will have specific entry requirements.
 Mature students who do not meet the entry criteria are encouraged to apply and will be considered on the basis of relevant work experience, passing the course entrance assessment and successful interview.
 If first language is not English, learners should have a minimum of 6.00 in IELTS for Foundation Degrees and 5.5 for Higher National Diplomas alongside a UK or equivalent international qualification.